Lyme disease: Introduction

 Lyme disease: Symptoms

 The symptoms of Lyme disease result from the reproduction and growth of the bacterium Borrelia burgdorferi, which is transmitted by the bite of a tick that carries the bacteria.
 Symptoms vary between individuals and often, but not always, include the classic "bull's eye" lesion at the site of the infected tick bite.
-This lesion, called erythema migrans, begins as a round, red spot that grows ...more symptoms »
+This lesion, called erythema migrans, begins as a round, red ...more symptoms »

 Lyme disease: Treatments

 The first step in treating Lyme disease is prevention.
 Prevention measures include staying out of thick brush, high grass and thickly wooded areas unless properly protected.
 Protection includes the use of an insect repellent that contains the chemical DEET when in these areas.
-It is also important to cover all exposed parts of the skin with light-colored clothing, wear a ...more treatments »
+It is also important to cover all exposed parts of the skin with light-colored ...more treatments »

 Lyme disease: Misdiagnosis

 A diagnosis of Lyme disease may be overlooked because a person may be unaware that he or she has been bitten by an infected tick.
 In addition, not all people develop the classic "bull's eye" lesion of Lyme disease.
-Other symptoms, such as fever, headache, swollen lymph glands (lymphedema), and malaise, are vague and can be attributed to other diseases, such as influenza. ...more misdiagnosis »
+Other symptoms, such as fever, headache, swollen lymph glands (lymphedema), and malaise, are vague and can be attributed to other diseases, such as ...more misdiagnosis »

 Symptoms of Lyme disease